arjunrao796123/dataviz-project-template-proposal/README.md

 ## Data

-The data I propose to visualize for my project is ...
+The data I propose to visualize for my project is the churn dataset found in [https://www.kaggle.com/shubh0799/churn-modelling].
+I have createdd a gist of this dataset at
+[https://gist.github.com/arjunrao796123/7c30f2b6d4a3a3746b0154260a7f46e8].
+The dataset consists of 10000 data points which reprsesnt customers for a company.
+Each data point consists of details of the customer like CreditScore, Geography, Age,  Gender etc..

 ## Prototypes